-AIS Tracking and Early Detection Survey
+AIS Tracking and Early Detection Survey - (No new updates)

 Overview: District staff will perform an AIS tracking and early detection survey this spring/summer.
 During this survey, staff will look for new invasive species such as Eurasian watermilfoil, flowering rush, or starry stonewort and monitor the distribution of existing invasive species, purple loosestrife and curly-leaf pondweed.